SchemaGames/SchemaGames.github.io/README.md

 - The GitLab and GitLab CI portals
 - The core website itself.

-The website uses Angular.js on the frontend to render the pages dynamically, and php pages on the backend to serve data from the MySQL database later below.
+The website uses Angular.js on the frontend to render the pages dynamically, and php pages on the backend to serve data from the MySQL database layer below.
 In addition to the standard Angular.js libraries, there are plugins for:
 - An Angular.js directive for Markdown rendering, called "showdown"
 - An angular directive for integrating analytics
 - Foundation.css libraries